janymuong/Computer-Science/ics2203_iap/todo_list/README.md

 - `disable` the `submit` button by default.
 Enable/disable by setting its disabled attribute to false/true.
 - Listen for `input` to be typed into the input field
 - Listen for submission of `form`
-- Find the task the user just submitted
+- Find the task the user just submitted.
 - Create a `list` item for the new task and add the task to it
-- Add new element to our unordered list
+- Add new element to our *unordered list* - `ul`.
 - At the end of the script, add the line return false.
 This prevents the default submission of the form which involves either reloading the current page or redirecting to a new one.
 **Note**: create `HTML` elements using the `createElement` function.
 Add the elements to the `DOM` using the `append` function